Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/AzureAD/README.md

 ## Introduction
 The interface to communicate with Microsoft Azure AD is through the Microsoft Graph API.

-For this connector we have the option to correlate to existing Azure AD users and provision (dynamic) groupmemberships.
+For this connector we have the option to correlate to existing Azure AD users and groupmemberships.
   >__Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).<br>
-This means we cannot manage Mail-enabled security groups and Distribution groups, These can only be managed using the [Exchange Online connector](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline).__
+This means we cannot see Mail-enabled security groups, distribution groups and shared mailboxes in this version of the role mining, see Exchange online version.

-If you want to create Azure accounts, please use the built-in Microsoft Azure Active Directory target system.

 <!-- GETTING STARTED -->
 ## Getting the Azure AD graph API access